Member of The Research Society

 Gill commenced her career as a surveycraft programmer in 1995 with AGB McNair, involved in data programming for CATI, CADE and early CAPI.
 Following 5 years as data processing manager for MRA Research, Gill entered into a partnership to create yellowSquares in 2003.
 With the merger of McNair yellowSquares in 2017, Gill has completed the full circle back to McNair where she now stands as a Director.

-Gill entered into a partnership to create yellowSquares in 2003 and with the merger of McNair yellowSquares in 2017 stands as a Director.
 Gill has presented at AMSRS Conferences is both a supporter and contributor of the Better Surveys Project which, in conjunction with the University of Queensland, focuses on innovation and new experiments in digital and mobile survey design.

-BA Econ, MMSR, QPR, Member of AMSRS
+BA Econ, MMSR, QPR, Member of The Research Society

 Christian gives a strong analytical force to the consulting team as well as taking responsibility for sample management and maintenance of data integrity.
 Christian is a results-orientated market researcher with experience conducting, analysing and interpreting data.
 Christian examples forward thinking and proactive assessment of processes in his endeavour to provide more efficient and effective research practices.